 C_Initialize

-CK_DEFINE_FUNCTION(CK_RV, C_Initialize) {
+CK_DECLARE_FUNCTION(CK_RV, C_Initialize) {

 CK_VOID_PTR pInitArgs

 );

 C_Initialize initializes the Cryptoki library. pInitArgs either has the value NULL_PTR or points to a CK_C_INITIALIZE_ARGS structure containing information on how the library should deal with multi-threaded access.
 If an application will not be accessing Cryptoki through multiple threads simultaneously, it can generally supply the value NULL_PTR to C_Initialize (the consequences of supplying this value will be explained below).